2i2c-org/infrastructure/docs/hub-deployment-guide/configure-auth/auth0.md

         auth0_domain: <auth0-domain>
         client_id: <client-id>
         client_secret: <client-secret>
+        scope: openid
+        username_claim: sub
 ```

+Once deployed, this should allow users authorized by Auth0 to login to the hub!
+Their usernames will
+look like `<auth-provider>:<id>`, which looks a little strange but allows differentiation between
+people who use multiple accounts but the same email.
+For example,

 ## Selecting `username_claim`

+TODO: `sub` is not always a valid username, as CILogon produces `sub` like `oauth2|cilogon|http://cilogon.org/servera/users/32158821`.
+Need to figure out how to make this happen.

 ## Passing on auth0 tokens to user servers via environment variables